vidushi-shay/python-hanoi-towers/README.md

 - Valid and invalid move messages
 - The number of moves taken to complete the puzzle
 - Save/load game messages
-- A graphical representation of the fame in Milestone 2.
+- A graphical representation of the game in Milestone 2.

 ## Author
 Vidushi (vidushi-shay)